bruceravel/demeter/documentation/DPG/highlevel/plot.rst

 ``name`` attribute appropriately before plotting.
 The ``name`` method always returns the object that called it, which allows for this sort of chaining magic to happen.
-There is no advantage to chained method calls -- you could rename the Data object and then plot it in the subsequent line.
+There is no advantage to chained method calls |nd| you could rename the Data object and then plot it in the subsequent line.
 The cahined calls are a bit more concise.